Fill your College Details

 b) Traveling Salesman Problem (TSP):

-TSP is a classic optimization problem where factorials play a significant role.
-If a salesman must visit n cities, there are n! possible routes.
-While calculating all permutations may not be feasible for large n, factorials help understand the problem’s complexity and guide approximation algorithms.
+TSP is a classic optimisation problem the factorial plays an important role.
+If a salesman must visit n cities, there are then n! possible routes.
+While one can hardly calculate each permutation for large n, factorials can still help understand the scale of the problem and perhaps help develop approximation algorithms.

 c) Resource Allocation: